heutelbeck/sapl-demos/sapl-demo-reactive/README.md

 Blood pressure data is always displayed when the number of seconds of the current time is less than 31 or greater than 35.
 Visitors only see pulse rate data, and also less frequently than doctors and nurses.

-If the policy files are not stored in the classpath, but in any directory of the filesystem (`io.sapl.type=filesystem`, see above), it is possible in all four variants to modify the policies while the application is running.
+If the PDP configuration file `pdp.json` and/or the policy files are not stored in the classpath, but in any directory of the filesystem
+(`io.sapl.pdp-config-type=filesystem`, `io.sapl.prp-type=filesystem`, see above), it is possible in all four variants to modify the configuration and/or policies while the application is running.
 The changes have an immediate effect on the reactive variants and on the blocking variants after a page refresh.
 Restarting the demo application or the PDP server is no longer necessary in either case.